-Type: Polo shirt with visible fold-down collar, buttoned to avoid exposure; dress shirt with visible fold-down collar(no faux collars)s; visible turtleneck or mock turtleneck; district or school spirit t-shirt or sweatshirt.
+Type: Polo shirt with visible fold-down collar, buttoned to avoid exposure; dress shirt with visible fold-down collars (no faux collars); visible turtleneck or mock turtleneck; district or school spirit t-shirt or sweatshirt.

 Sleeve: Shirts may be long or short sleeve (no sleeveless or sheer).
-Sleeves cannot extend below the wrist.